qzdark/wwebjs.dev-guide/src/guide/v2/installation/installing-wwebjs.md

 found 0 vulnerabilities
 ```

-:::tip Info
+:::tip INFO
 You have one more file named `package-lock.json` and one folder `node_modules`, which contains all the modules.
 :::

 And now your are done with the installation.
-You are ready to start coding your App.
+You are ready to start setting up your App.